PlayeRom/flightgear-addon-logbook/README.md

 # =============== EN ===============

-This add-on automatically keeps a log of our flights, saving each flight to a CSV file.
+This add-on automatically keeps a log of your flights, saving each flight to a CSV file.
 It does not require any interference, just add an add-on to FlightGear.

 ## Installation